-The digital threat landscape has evolved dramatically, particularly with the rise of AI-powered attacks targeting families.
-Modern families face risks like phishing, cyberbullying, inappropriate content and identity theft, but the sophistication of these attacks has increased exponentially.
+The digital threat landscape has evolved dramatically in the last 10 years, particularly with the rise of AI-powered attacks targeting families.
+Modern families face risks like phishing, cyberbullying, inappropriate content, and identity theft, like everyone else, but the sophistication of these attacks has increased exponentially in the last two years.

 One of the biggest threats is strangers trying to contact your children through games, messaging platforms, or social media.
-The sad reality is, predators have so many potential routes of access to your children in today’s hyper-connected era.
-It’s estimated 89% of sexual advances towards children are made via chatrooms or instant messaging, and these numbers are likely even higher now with the increasing popularity of social media.
+The sad reality is that predators have so many potential routes of access to your children in today's hyper-connected era, and knowing how to protect them from that is getting increasingly harder.
+In November 2024, the NSPCC reported an 89% increase in online grooming against children, with 48% of sexual advances towards children recorded on Snapchat.

-Monitoring your home’s devices, and educating your family about signs of common scams and risky behaviors online is a great place to start when trying to keep your family safe.
+Monitoring your home's devices, and educating your family about signs of common scams and risky behaviours online is a great place to start when trying to keep your family safe.
+Securing your home Wi-Fi network and teaching kids how to identify safe websites are essential first steps.
 Below we list a few:

 Understanding these threats is the first step to protection.
 The key is matching your response to your child's age and development level, which we'll cover next.